papum20/misc__notes__AllMyProgrammNotes/os/shell/debian/bash/syntax.md

 `"EXPR"` : string, which allows `${}` evaluation inside

 ### BOOL
+Any bash expression is the result of a command (true if exited with status 0, false if e.g. error).

 `EXPR` : test return value of a command
 `[ EXPR ]` : basic eval
 *	note: recognized by any terminal/etc.
 *	e.g.: `[ $var == 1 ]` : error if var not defined